Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: COS background components

 The COS FUV detector is a two-segment windowless photon-counting device, each composed of an opaque CsI photocathode on a stack of 3 microchannel plates (MCPs) and a cross-delay line anode \citep{mcphate00}.
 The MCP stack acts as a bundle of photomultipliers yielding spatial and/or spectral information at a total gain of $\sim 10^7$ secondary electrons per photoelectron.
 The anode measures the location and the total charge (pulse height) of the electron shower, and onboard electronics digitize the signal in position ($16,384\times 1,024$ pixels) and pulse height amplitude (PHA; $0\le\mathrm{PHA}\le 31$).
 The PHA value non-linearly depends on the number of secondary electrons and does not indicate the photon energy.
+The pulse height distribution depends on the local count rate, such that photon events occurring in the COS aperture tend to have a different pulse height distribution than dark current events\footnote{The 3-layer Z-stack MCPs developed for high-gain applications typically have distinct PHA distributions for the signal and the dark current when operated in the limit of space charge saturation, in which the electrostatic repulsion of secondary electrons limit the total gain \citep[e.g.][]{siegmund88}.
+Space charge saturation results in a quasi-Gaussian peak in the signal PHA distribution, adjustable via the applied MCP voltage.
+On the ground, radioactive decay within the MCP glass and cosmic rays typically result in a negative exponential dark PHA distribution, as expected for background events uniformly created throughout the MCP stack \citep{siegmund88,siegmund89}.}.
+However, as these distributions still overlap with each other and depend on time in several ways, it is necessary to subtract the appropriate COS dark current.

 Due to its windowless design the detector is subject to the ambient conditions at \textit{HST}'s altitude (e.g.\ thermosphere, South Atlantic Anomaly).
 Thermospheric charged particles not repelled by the grid wires above the detector contribute to the detector dark current, in addition to cosmic rays and the radioactive inventory of the instrument \citep[e.g.][]{green12}.
-Neutral thermospheric gas atoms within the MCP channels may be ionized by secondary electrons, yielding another potential source of dark current.
-At a given MCP voltage, the detector dark current varies with time due to changes in the thermospheric density and the cosmic ray intensity with the solar cycle.
-In science observations the dark current exceeds diffuse open-shutter backgrounds (e.g.\ earthshine, zodiacal light, scattered light) by a factor $\simeq 10^4$, so it was thought that the dark current measured in unexposed detector regions yields a good estimate of the total background in the COS aperture at the time of observation.
+Furthermore, secondary electrons may ionize neutral thermospheric gas atoms within the MCP channels, which then hit the MCP channel walls, releasing unwanted secondary electrons that may be recorded as a secondary low-gain pulse (so-called ion feedback).